hiveeyes/arduino/doc/source/firmware-builder.rst

-For getting an idea about the variable replacements we are aiming at with an example sketch suitable for automatic building using the variables described above, please have a look at `node-gprs-any.ino, line 81 ff. <https://github.com/hiveeyes/arduino/blob/master/node-gprs-any/node-gprs-any.ino#L81#>`_
+For getting an idea about the variable replacements we are aiming at with an example sketch suitable for automatic building using the variables described above, please have a look at `openhive-gsm-wifi.ino, line 81 ff. <https://github.com/hiveeyes/arduino/blob/main/openhive/openhive-gsm-wifi/openhive-gsm-wifi.ino#L81#>`_

 .. attention::